samcottle/freecodecamp/notes/javascript.md

 **Note:** As above, don't put any spaces between the array name and the square brackets.

 #### Manipulating arrays
+Data can be both added or removed from an array.

 ##### Appending data
 To append data to the end of an array use `.push()`.
 Basically pushes parameters to the end of the array.
 Example:
 ```